Town Council (Singapore): History of local government in Singapore

-Municipal Commission (1887 - 1951)
+Municipal Commission (1887–1951)

 Singapore's rapid development in the 19th century meant that there was an increasing demand for the management of municipal matters beyond the ad-hoc management of such matters by the British colonial government.
 In 1887, the Municipal Commission of Singapore was established that split the administration of the town area and the rural districts, and also had its own source of municipal funds that were separate from government revenue.
 The Commission initially comprised an appointed full-time salaried president, and five elected members.
 It supported numerous improvement projects over the next few decades such as establishing a fire brigade, enlarging reservoirs, and providing street lighting.
-In 1913, the Commission was reorganised and elections were abolished, although they were reintroduced in 1949 to encourage greater civic participation.
-Three elections were held for the Commission from 1949 to 1950 before it was renamed in 1951.
+In 1913, the commission was reorganised and elections were abolished, although they were reintroduced in 1949 to encourage greater civic participation.
+Three elections were held for the commission from 1949 to 1950 before it was renamed in 1951.

-City Council (1951 - 1963)
+City Council (1951–1963)

 In 1951, the Municipal Commission was renamed the City Council when Singapore officially attained city status in the British Commonwealth.
 The Municipal Building, from which the Commission operated, was also renamed City Hall.
 From 1951 to 1958, four full elections and one by-election were held for the City Council.

 Absorption of City Council into Government

 By 1959, there was a widespread perception that the City Council was inefficient and corrupt.
-For example, it was reported in The Straits Times that an advertising agent had to bribe his way to get his licenses on time.
+For example, it was reported by The Straits Times that an advertising agent had to bribe his way to get his licenses on time.
 The People's Action Party (PAP) campaigned on the promise that if they were to win the general election on 30 May that they would reorganise the "present unwieldy, inefficient, expensive and wasteful system of government".
-First on the list of priorities was the absorption of the parallel administrations of the City Council and Rural Board into the central Government.
+First on the list of priorities was the absorption of the parallel administrations of the City Council and Rural Board into the central government.

-When the PAP won, the Minister for National Development Ong Eng Guan signed an order taking over the functions of the City Council and centralising these municipal functions under the Government.
-The water, electricity and gas functions stayed with the City Council until 1963, when it was absorbed into the Public Utilities Board.
+When the PAP won, then-Minister for National Development Ong Eng Guan signed an order taking over the functions of the City Council and centralising these municipal functions under the Government.
+The water, electricity and gas functions stayed with the City Council until 1963, when it was absorbed into the Public Utilities Board (PUB).

-Pilot Town Council programmes (1986 - 1988)
+Pilot Town Council programmes (1986–1988)

-Although the PAP campaigned in the early years that local government functions were inefficient for a small city-state like Singapore, the party changed its mind a few decades later.
+Although the PAP campaigned in the early years that local government functions were "inefficient" for a small city-state such as Singapore, the party changed its mind a few decades later.
 It decided in 1986 to decentralise some municipal functions because it wanted ostensibly to increase resident participation in estate management.
-As a result, three Town Councils were set up in Ang Mo Kio as a pilot programme to manage the estate.
+As a result, three town councils were set up in Ang Mo Kio as a pilot programme to manage the estate.